 After living in Taipei for over a decade, there’s no way I could make this a short article.
 Choosing only 10 or 15 things to do in Taipei simply would not do this enchanting, multi-faceted metropolis justice.
 I’ve mainly stuck to what to do in Taipei within the limits; for attractions in New Taipei City (the city that surrounds Taipei) and beyond, see my guide to the best day trips from Taipei.

 If you’re in the beginning phase of considering to visit Taipei, consult my guide to the best time to visit Taipei, while those in the planning stages of their Taipei trip should start with my Taiwan travel guide for first-timers then head over to my recommended 2 day, 3 day, 4 day, or 5 day Taipei itinerary.
 See here for visiting Taipei with kids, and here are the 55 best things to do in Taiwan.

-Who is allowed to enter Taiwan right now?
-Find everything you need to know in my guide to Taiwan’s entry restrictions and quarantine hotels.
+Taiwan is now open for travel!
+Find everything you need to know in my guide to Taiwan’s current travel restrictions.

 I’ll be linking to loads of discounts from Klook throughout the article.
 We often use Klook to save money when traveling in Taipei.
 Use this sign-up link to get NT$100 off your first activity!

 Taipei Travel Essentials

 - A Taipei Unlimited Fun Pass can save you lots of money.
 Read my Taipei Fun Pass guide to see how it works.